jeremyseow/AWS/Learning Path/AWS/CICD/AWS CodeBuild.md

 - It is not possible to SSH into the CodeBuild Docker container

 - You cannot freeze the CodeBuild process but you can stop it

+- CodeBuild scales automatically, you do not have to do anything for scaling or for parallel builds